-For 25 years, The Wisconsin Film Festival has entertained, educated and enriched hundreds of film newcomers and experts alike, motivated by the belief "that cinema is an essential art form."
+In Madison, we are passionate about celebrating and acknowledging the importance of arts and culture in our community.
+For over 25 years, The Wisconsin Film Festival has played an strong role in recognizing our city's creativity and expression by entertaining, educating and enriching hundreds of film newcomers and experts alike, motivated by the belief that "cinema is an essential art form".

-The Wisconsin Film Festival returns to Madison, running April 13 – 20 with a slate of films that are sure to impress.
+The Festival returns to Madison in 2024, running April 4 – 11 with a slate of films that are sure to impress.

 From documentaries and narratives to dance films and animated shorts, there’s a film for everyone.
 Included in the film categories is “Wisconsin’s Own,” a list of dozens of films featuring Wisconsin filmmakers, themes or settings.